nyartsgnaw/house-price-prediction/README.md

 Though not shown in the plot, testing Proportional MAE indicates uses of locality and neighborhood features lead to overfitting.
 I merged small categories under locality/neighborhood to a category called "Others" (which is also the category for unobserved locality/neighborhood in training dataset).
 The following plot indicates that the quantile of 30% is a good threshold for deciding "small categories".
 ![](./experiments/scatter_threshould_categorical.png)

+Another way to deal with this Dimension Reduction by LASSO/AIC, however, given limited time I only tried AIC, but the first try wasn't good enough for selecting locality.

 #### 5.2.
 Does logarithm transformation help to rebalance skewness?
 As stated in section 4, we use logarithm transformation to deal with skewed data issue.
 We first try to implement it on price:
 ![](./experiments/log_price_vs_price.png)